danTapps/homebridge-hubitat-makerapi/README.md

 ***v0.1.0*** - Ported app over from my tonesto7 version and added Websocket channel.
 Reworked Device Classification, HSM and modes currently not supported!!!<br>
 ***v0.1.2*** - Fixed bug of not updating tiles in HomeKit after an hour expired<br>
+***v0.1.7*** - Fixed issuse with Siri, Show version number in logging output<br>
+***v0.1.8*** - Fixed issue with setting Thermostat temperature, make a device a Fan if it has the attributes switch and level and the device type contains the words "fan control"<br>
+***v0.1.9*** - Added ability to filter out attributes and capabilities<br>
+***v0.1.10*** - Fixed Hampton Bay Fan Component<br>
-***SOON TO COME v0.2.0*** - Ability to configure attributes to be ingored, added refresh functionallity that removes the need of restarting homebridge after a device selection was changed in MakerAPI, Added Valve device, added ability to filter by capabilities
+***SOON TO COME v0.2.0*** - added refresh functionallity that removes the need of restarting homebridge after a device selection was changed in MakerAPI, Added Valve device, added ability to filter by capabilities, configure homebridge to use Celsius
 <br>

 # Explanation: